FarmonApp/farmonapp.github.io/docs/03 - Mistakes to Avoid.en.md

+---
+title: Mistakes to Avoid
+description: Common mistakes to avoid when growing camelina
+---
 # Mistakes to Avoid

 - **Inadequate Fertilization**: Under-fertilization, especially after cereal crops, will limit camelina’s potential.
 Make sure to apply nitrogen as required to support early growth.